Astor63/BL2-Mods/Dahl Discord Solver/SMG Dahl Discord Solver - Lascaux Edition v1.0.1/ReadMe.md

 - Keep (almost) of all his Unique weapon specificity: very high firerate, variable burst-fire round, shot two bullets for the cost of one ammo, etc... for more details, see [Borderlands Wiki](http://borderlands.wikia.com/wiki/Lascaux)
 - Initial damage reduced by 20%, but...
-  - FireMode modified to shoot GyroJet Explosive bullet.
+  - FireMode modified to shoot the Pocket Rocket GyroJet Explosive bullet.
-  - Shot two GyroJet explosive bullet for the cost of one ammo (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
+  - Shot two GyroJet explosive bullet simultaneously for the cost of one ammo (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
   - Impact Explosion boosted by Grenade Damage.

 ![Discord Solver - Lascaux Version](https://i.imgur.com/EyebWpL.png "Don't worry guys... even if my screen capture show French text, my mods are in English")